A New Life

 - In 1993, the first greenhouse was donated to the Ranch and four local adults with disabilities began coming to the Ranch on Tuesdays and Thursdays morning for our first formal day program.

 - In 1995 Ranch Camp, a sleepover camp for adults and teenagers with intellectual and physical handicaps, began.
-Ranch Camp was discontinued after the 2013 summer season.
+Ranch Camp was closed for the 2014-2017 seasons.

 - In 1998, thanks to a generous gift by the board president, the mortgage was paid off three years early, and the Ranch qualified for foundation grants to begin building permanent structures.